PierreBSC/Balagan/Tutorial_stratified_sampling.md

 ```

-Now we load the tiff file (here the intensity of the CD20 B-cell marker) :
+Now we load the tiff file (here the intensity of the CD45 pan-immune cell marker) :

 ```r
 raw_Image = readTIFF("Smoothed_image_CD20.tiff")